DeveloperDunne/sports-snaps_frontend/README.md

 ### Colour Theme
 ![Colour Theme](./README-Images/theme.webp)

 The colour theme above was used throughout the project to ensure consistency, seem welcoming and appeal to the user.
+Blue is a calming colour and so with all the possible interaction going on in the site I wanted to make the user fell at ease.
 The navigation bar is a gradient to add uniqueness.

 ### Fonts
 The font used was 'Teko'.
+I chose this font due to it feeling a bit sporty and reminding me of sports programmes I have watched so I felt it would tie in nicely with the page.
 All fonts were sourced from [Google Fonts](https://fonts.google.com/).

 ## Features